laobamac/WhateverBlue/Manual/FAQ.Radeon.en.md

 - _How could I tune my GPU configuration?_
 ATI/AMD GPUs could be configured by `aty_config`, `aty_properties` parameters that one could find in AMDxxxxController.kext Info.plist files.
 Different framebuffers have overrides for these preferences for lower energy consumption, higher performance, or other reasons.
 Unfortunately in such combinations they often are unsuitable for different GPUs.
-WhateverGreen allows to specify your own preferred parameters via GPU controller properties to achieve best GPU configuration.
+WhateverBlue allows to specify your own preferred parameters via GPU controller properties to achieve best GPU configuration.
 Use `CFG,` prefix for `aty_config` properties, `PP,` prefix for `aty_properties`, and `CAIL,` prefix for `cail_properties` from AMDRadeonXxxxx.kext Info.plist files.
 For example, to override `CFG_FB_LIMIT` value in `aty_config` you should use `CFG,CFG_FB_LIMIT` property.
 Further details are available in [SSDT sample](./Sample.dsl) to get the general idea.

 - _When do I need to use `radpg` boot argument?_
 This argument is as a replacement for the original igork's AMDRadeonX4000.kext Info.plist patch required for HD 7730/7750/7770/R7 250/R7 250X initialisation (`radpg=15`) GPUs to start.
-WhateverGreen is not compatible with Verde.kext, and it should be deleted.
+WhateverBlue is not compatible with Verde.kext, and it should be deleted.
 The argument allows to force-enable certain power-gating flags like CAIL_DisableGfxCGPowerGating.
 The value is a bit mask of CAIL_DisableDrmdmaPowerGating, CAIL_DisableGfxCGPowerGating, CAIL_DisableUVDPowerGating, CAIL_DisableVCEPowerGating, CAIL_DisableDynamicGfxMGPowerGating, CAIL_DisableGmcPowerGating, CAIL_DisableAcpPowerGating, CAIL_DisableSAMUPowerGating.
 Therefore `radpg=15` activates the first four keys.
 Starting with 1.0.3 version you could achieve exactly the same result by manually specifying the necessary properties into your GPU controller (e.g. `CAIL,CAIL_DisableGfxCGPowerGating`).
 This is better, because it allows you to fine-tune each GPU separately instead of changing these parameters for all the GPUs.

 - _How to change my GPU model?_
 The controller kext (e.g. AMD6000Controller) replaces GPU model with a generic name (e.g. AMD Radeon HD 6xxx) if it performs the initialisation on its own.
 Injecting the properties and disabling this will break connector autodetect, and therefore is quite not recommended.
-WhateverGreen attempts to automatically detect the GPU model name if it is unspecified.
+WhateverBlue attempts to automatically detect the GPU model name if it is unspecified.
 If the autodetected model name is not valid (for example, in case of a fake device-id or a new GPU model) please provide a correct one via `model` property.
 All the questions about automatic GPU model detection correctness should be addressed to [The PCI ID Repository](http://pci-ids.ucw.cz).
-In special cases you may submit a [patch](https://github.com/acidanthera/WhateverGreen/pulls) for [kern_model.cpp](../WhateverGreen/kern_model.cpp).
+In special cases you may submit a [patch](https://github.com/acidanthera/WhateverBlue/pulls) for [kern_model.cpp](../WhateverBlue/kern_model.cpp).
 GPU model name is absolutely unimportant for GPU functioning.

 - _How should I read EFI driver version?_
-This value is by WhateverGreen for debugging reasons.
-For example, WEAD-102-2017-08-03 stands for WhateverGreen with automatic frame (i.e. RadeonFramebuffer), debug version 1.0.2 compiled on 03.08.2017.
+This value is by WhateverBlue for debugging reasons.
+For example, WEAD-102-2017-08-03 stands for WhateverBlue with automatic frame (i.e. RadeonFramebuffer), debug version 1.0.2 compiled on 03.08.2017.
 Third letter can also be F for fake frame, and B for invalid data.
 Fourth letter could be R for release builds.

 - _What to do when my GPU does not wake until I start typing on the keyboard?_
 If this bothers you, either wait a bit longer or try adding `darkwake=0` boot argument.